-The Treasurer partners with banks to offer short-term and long-term loans to farmers.
-Short-term loans are available for annual startup costs of items such as seed, fertilizer, and chemicals, and are limited to \$120,000 for a single borrower or \$240,000 for a farm operation.
+The Treasurer partners with banks to offer short-term and longterm loans to farmers.
+Short-term loans are available for annual startup costs of items such as seed, fertilizer, and chemicals, and are limited to \$300,000 for a single borrower or \$600,000 for a farm operation.
 A below-market interest rate is available for 1 year.
-Long-term loans for major expenses are available, limited to \$200,000 per year; below-market rates are available for up to 5 years.
+Long-term loans for major expenses are available, limited to \$200,000 per year; below-market rates are available for up to 5 years (7 years for grape and vineyard production).
 Applicants must show how loans will help farming operations.
+Contacts (217) 557-6436 www.treasurer.il.gov